Just In Case...

 What They Burned

-They did not sell them.
+They didn’t sell them.

 The bonfire was still burning.